DACL: See discretionary access control list (DACL).

 Distributed File System (DFS) root target: A server that hosts a DFS root of a DFS namespace.
 A domain-based DFS namespace can have multiple DFS root targets; a standalone DFS namespace can have only one DFS root target.

 Distributed File System Remote Procedure Call (DFS-RPC): The remote procedure call (RPC) interfaces and methods that make up the Microsoft Distributed File System, Server-To-Server Protocol.

 Distributed File System Replication (DFS-R): A service that keeps DFS folders in sync automatically.
 DFS-R is a state-based, multi-master replication system that supports replication scheduling and bandwidth throttling.
-This is a re-write and new version of File Replication Service (FRS).
+This is a rewrite and new version of the File Replication Service (FRS).
 For more information, see [MS-FRS2].